MatteoLai/PACGAN/README.md

 Please read the [LICENSE.md](./LICENSE.md) file before using it.

 ## Preprocessing
-The PACGAN model has been trained on T1-weighted brain MRI of Alzheimer's patients and healthy controls, obtained from [ADNI](https://adni.loni.usc.edu/); see [our paper](link_paper) for further details.
+The PACGAN model has been trained on T1-weighted brain MRI of Alzheimer's patients and healthy controls, obtained from [ADNI](https://adni.loni.usc.edu/).
 Each volume was co-registered to the MNI152 standard template space (at 1 mm voxel size), available in the FSL package (version 6.0), through a linear registration with 9 degrees of freedom and trilinear interpolation using FSL's FLIRT.
 Each output of the co-registration was then made cubic, with a size of 256 $\times$ 256 $\times$ 256.
 Finally, we extracted the central axial slice (corresponding to slice number 127) and concatenated all the axial slices into a single NIfTI volume with a size of 256 $\times$ 256 $\times$ \#images.

 Patients and controls were matched for age and sex through the script [ADvsHC_matching.py](Preprocessing/ADvsHC_matching.py).